Downtown Dental Excellence offers

 This process will include an inspection of your mouth, as well as an X-ray.
 The dentist will look over the X-ray to see if there was anything that they missed during the inspection.

 Generally, dental cleanings are paired with dental exams.
 If you visit the dentist regularly, these cleanings should be relatively pain-free—if not completely pain-free.
-The better care you take of your oral health, the more likely it will be that the cleaning will be a simple and easy process.
+The better care you take of your oral health, the more likely it is that the cleaning will be a simple and easy process.
 Also, regular trips to the dentist will ensure an easier cleaning.

 During a cleaning, your dentist will remove plaque and tartar, while also removing any surface stains.
 Your dentist will clean your teeth and will often polish them as well.
 Generally, between the ages of 17 and 25, wisdom teeth are formed.
 During a dental exam, the wisdom teeth may be discovered, and the dentist can then discuss options with you, such as extraction.